renardeinside/databricks-uc-semantic-layer/README.rst

 Using OpenAI with Databricks SQL for queries in natural language
 ================================================================

-This is an example application which uses OpenAI, Databricks Unity Catalog and DBSQL and  to convert natural language queries into SQL and execute it against DBSQL.
+This is an example application which uses OpenAI, Databricks Unity Catalog and DBSQL to convert natural language queries into SQL and execute it against DBSQL.

 .. contents:: :local: